primeqa/primeqa-ui/README.md

 - Open `.env` files and set `REACT_APP_API_URL` to point to services:
     - local: [http://localhost:{PORT}](http://localhost:{PORT})

+<h3>💻 UI Customization</h3>

+The default description on each of the three main application pages can be customized by setting the following environment variables:

+- `DESCRIPTION_RETRIEVAL`
+- `DESCRIPTION_READING`
+- `DESCRIPTION_QA`

 <h3>💻 Run Locally</h3>

 - Run the app in the _*development mode*_: `yarn start`